LouisJackman/volatile_thunk/content/posts/2020/12/06/creating-standalone-executables-from-lisp-with-quick-startup-times-in-2020/post.md

 keyword arguments, lexical scoping from Scheme, or missing [fexprs](https://en.wikipedia.org/wiki/Fexpr).

-If you don't want compact standalone executables, but instead a Lisp excellent at being embedded and for scripting, perhaps [Janet](https://janet-lang.org/) is what you're looking for.
+If you don't want AOT-compiled standalone executables, but instead a Lisp excellent at being embedded and for scripting, perhaps [Janet](https://janet-lang.org/) is what you're looking for.